 This Wapakoneta museum is rich in aeronautical history and showcases Ohio's contribution to space exploration.
 See a moon rock, two full-sized aircraft flown by Ohio-native Neil Armstrong, authentic space suits and more.
 Kids will love walking through the infinity room which gives an idea of what being in space might actually look like.

 Ride in a space capsule, test your skills as an “armchair” astronaut or maneuver a rover through a Martian landscape.
 Explore the effects of gravity on different planets.
 Learn about life in orbit inside a mockup of the International Space Station or watch live NASA TV.

 Tour John Glenn's childhood home, where you'll find yourself immersed in what life was like during the Great Depression and on the home front in WWII.
-Discover the stories of John and Annie Glenn through a series of engaging tours, unique collections, treasures and memorabilia from John Glenn's illustrious military, political, and space careers.
+Discover the stories of John and Annie Glenn through a series of engaging tours, unique collections, treasures and memorabilia from John Glenn's illustrious military, political and space careers.

 Your adventure continues at Cleveland's Great Lakes Science Center, home to the amazing NASA Glenn Visitor Center - one of only eleven in the country.
 Discover how astronauts eat, sleep and learn in their 'Living in Space' exhibit, step inside the actual 1973 Skylab 3 Lunar Command Module and plan your own space mission in Discover Gallery.
-Snap a photo of you or your little ones trying the spacesuit on for size!
+Snap a photo of you or your little ones trying on the spacesuit for size!

 Ever wonder what's "out there?"
 Get a glimpse of the stars at Observatory Park, where you can step inside the Nassau Astronomical Station, home to a 36" Warner & Swasey telescope.
-One of only forty-five certified "Dark Sky Parks" in the United States, Observatory Park is sure to bring out-of-this-world sights accompanied by unforgettable memories.
+One of only forty-five certified "Dark Sky Parks" in the U.S., Observatory Park is sure to bring out-of-this-world sights accompanied by unforgettable memories.